-The city’s waterfront is about to get a glow up once again with an outdoor illuminated art gallery set to take over the area for 17 nights as part of the River of Light Trail.
-This autumn, the people of Liverpool can experience a series of spectacular audio and visual installations along the Mersey, which will showcase the work of leading local, national and international artists.
+The city’s waterfront has just gotten a glow up once again this autumn.
+An outdoor illuminated art gallery, spanning a 2km trail, has taken over the area for 17 nights as part of the River Of Light.
+The people of Liverpool can experience a series of spectacular visual installations along the Mersey, which showcases the work of leading local, national and international artists.

 From now until November 6, over half term, 10 light installations with the theme of Unexpected Twist will take over the city centre and has been inspired by the World Gymnastics Championships, which are also taking place in Liverpool this autumn.

 The installations along this free to attend trail includes a mix of new commissions, as well as existing artworks, which haven’t been displayed in the city before.
 Visitors, however, can expect the usual awe-inspiring pieces similar to the scale of the stunning works which transformed the waterfront last year – that saw a record breaking 150,000 visitors.

 Some of the highlights of River of Light Trail include:

 Turn The Light On, It’s Dark In Here by Camille Walala